Footprints: A Forensic Analysis

 Introduction

-Because forensic science is based on physical evidence, forensic investigators analyse crime sites or crime scenes for physical evidence like fingerprints, blood, lip print, Footprint, etc., in order to identify the perpetrator and solve crimes.
-Fingerprint is a very important piece of evidence so is Footprint.
-The footprint is an important piece of physical evidence found at many crime scenes, including homicide, burglary, and sexual assault, yet it is often overlooked in the early stages of an investigation.
+Fingerprint is a very important piece of evidence, so is Footprint.
+The footprint is an important piece of physical evidence found at many crime scenes, including homicide, burglary, and sexual assault.
+Yet, it is often overlooked in the early stages of an investigation.
 The most crucial aspect is the inspection and comparison of footprint impressions.
 These are subjected to a thorough forensic scientific assessment.
 Footprints may reveal information that can aid in the identification of a suspect and the crime scene.
 The stride dimension, location of each footprint, its shape, size, angulations and depth, interspaces and outer margins, heel creases, injuries or accidental damages provide indirect information about gait pattern, person’s height, leg length, range of body weight, and interrelated movement of the foot, ankle, leg, and body that are unique to that person.

-At one Florida case, for example, a bloody shoe print was discovered on the carpet in the house of a murder victim.
+In one Florida case, for example, a bloody shoe print was discovered on the carpet in the house of a murder victim.
 The print suggested that the impression was caused by a hole in the shoe.
-Investigators gathered and tested shoe prints from people who were known to be at the area near the time of the murder.
+Investigators gathered and tested shoe prints from people who were known to be in the area near the time of the murder.
 By superimposing the bloody shoeprint from the crime scene with the test print made from the suspect’s shoe, footwear examiners were able to identify the culprit.

 The Impression of a Footprint can be divided into two categories: